 You do not need horse riding experience needed, so if this is your first experience riding a horse, that is completely okay.
 The ranch will allow you to ride the horse along with pasture, even if it is your first experience.

 If you do not want to ride a horse but still want to tour the pasture, you can also go on a vehicle tour.
 The vehicle tours are normally for groups of one to four people and are priced at 200 dollars a session.
 You will be able to take in the same wonderful view as you would trail riding on a Clydesdale horse.

 Whether it is riding a horse or a vehicle experience, tours are by appointment only.
 You can see more details on their website.

-Don’t forget to protect yourself on your trip with World Nomads travel insurance.
+Don’t forget to protect yourself on your trip with AIG Travel Guard travel insurance.

 7. Stolo Family Winery & Vineyards

 Address: 3776 Santa Rosa Creek Rd, Cambria, CA 93428, United States